 - 1. Rotate the conveyor belt until the Alligator® lacing is positioned under the tube, inside the wind guard, and is accessible. - 2.
 Rotate the spring tension bolts, at the drive box, to their loosest position. - 3.
 Pull all the slack to the lacing area. - 4.
-Remove the lacing pin and open the belt.

-- 6. Remove the containment plate from underneath the transition rollers. - This will help when threading the new belt.
+Remove the lacing pin and open the belt. - 5.
+Attach the new belt to the end of the old belt which is hanging closest to the hopper. - Pull the end of the old belt which is coming from the direction of the discharge spout.
+The new belt will follow and be threaded into place. - 7.
+Link the ends of the new belt lacing. - 8.
+Push the lacing cable through the lacing to fasten belt.